dburgener/cascade/doc/TE.md

 ## Type casting

-To help protect against incorrect AV rules there are rules in place that restrict sources to types that have been defined as domains and targets to types that have been defined as resources.
-If these restrictions need to be bypassed type casting can be used.
+Cascade enforces strict type checking on all function arguments in order to ensure correctness.
+For example Cascade will check if the source of an allow rule is a domain and the target is a resource.
+If these type checks need to be bypassed (e.g. granting access to files in /proc which share the domain's type) type casting can be used.

-To cast a type as to something it is not, add the type or attribute you wish to cast to in a set of angle brackets after using the type.
+To cast a type to something it is not, add the type or attribute you wish to cast to in a set of angle brackets after using the type.

 ```
+domain abc {}
 domain foo {
-        allow(foo, foo<resource>, capability, [dac_override]);
-        allow(this, this<resource>, capability, [mac_override]);
+        // Allow foo read access to abc's files in /proc
+        allow(foo, abc<resource>, file, [read open getattr]);
 }
 ```

-In the above example we see foo, a domain, being cast as a resource which allows it to act as a target for an allow rule.
-Note that `this` can also be cast.
+In the above example we see abc, a domain type, being cast as a resource which allows it to act as a target for an allow rule.

 ## Function casting